Bolton School Sixth Form Boys

 How will I be assessed?

-It is felt that A and B grade Art and/or Product Design GCSE candidates will be well prepared for the Advanced Level courses.
-Other candidates will be considered on presentation of a portfolio of work and evidence of a total commitment to the subject.
+It is felt that 9 to 6 grade Art and/or Product Design GCSE candidates will be well prepared for the Advanced Level courses.
+Other candidates will be considered on presentation of a portfolio of work and on evidence of a total commitment to the subject.

 Where will it lead?

 Our modern world relies increasingly upon visual literacy in communication.
 It is a world of images whether drawn, painted, printed, televised or computer generated and the artist is at the source of the image.
-Career opportunities are alphabetical and endless from architecture to automotive design, book illustration to buyer, ceramics to curatorships - right through to Xerox machines, yachts and zips - they have all been drawn and designed in the beginning.
+Career opportunities are endless.

 Graphic Design could be taken with Art & Design and/or Product Design to give a package of relevant A-levels for students who wish to pursue a career in the design industry, as well as building a portfolio of work for interview at degree level or for employment.